-US in origin, Cleary now has 16 offices in Europe, the USA, the Middle East, Asia and Latin America.
+US in origin, Cleary has 16 offices in Europe, the USA, the Middle East, Asia and Latin America.
 Join this firm and stick a pin in a globe.
 Almost all of its work involves multiple jurisdictions, and the world really is a Cleary lawyer’s oyster.
 Trainees have an excellent chance of international secondment — with around 40% spending time abroad (although this has been impacted by COVID-19 this year).
 Destinations include the US, Moscow and Paris.
-One trainee is “about to go to Hong Kong for six months” while another is “leaving in September to spend six months working at the firm’s Buenos Aires office”.
-Another rookie casually drops “24-hour trips to US, Rome and Brussels” into the conversation before complaining “Cleary could fork out for premium travel rather than economy”.
+And for those who miss out, there’s always the induction jolly to Milan.

 In terms of work, Cleary, in common with some of the other US law firms in London, has a flourishing capital markets practice, where securities such as shares and bonds are issued to raise long-term financing for businesses or governments.
 Trainees can also choose seats in M&A, finance, dispute resolution, financial regulation, employment, funds, intellectual property and competition law.

 Sometimes, at these behemoth firms, trainees find themselves stuck with filing and administrative tasks.
 Not so at Cleary, where there are “very few tedious proof-reading style tasks.
-Most of the work is research, drafting, coordinating counsel etc”.
-Another trainee enthuses that “most days are a vigorous yet wonderfully enriching intellectual workout, but some slightly less stimulating days are inevitable”.
+Most of the work is research, drafting, coordinating counsel etc.” Another trainee enthuses that “most days are a vigorous yet wonderfully enriching intellectual workout, but some slightly less stimulating days are inevitable”.

 When the going gets tough you can rely on your fellow trainees to provide moral support.
 Cleary scores well for peer support in the Legal Cheek Trainee and Junior Lawyer Survey.
-There is a “very supportive environment”, and “our trainee cohort is very close”, one source explains, thanks in part to the firm’s relatively small intake — around 15 each year.
+“The trainee cohort is very close”, one source explains, thanks in part to the firm’s relatively small intake — around 15 each year.
 “We often go out together and are always willing to help each other out at work,” another adds.
 As for the firm’s partners, one insder tells us this: “I’ve never felt that I can’t approach even the most senior partner on a professional or social basis.
 Senior lawyers make a real effort; the managing partner of the firm (from the NY office) can remember the names of trainees he’s met once in the London office.”
 Impressive stuff.